DrMarkusVoss/pumla/pumla_UsersGuide.md

 ### `PUMLAPutAllElements()`
 Puts all elements from the model repository on the diagram.
 Useful to get an overview on all elements inside the source tree.

+### `PUMLACreateInstanceOf( model_elem_alias : string, inst_name : string)`
+Creates an instance of a model element with alias `model_elem_alias` that is inside the model repository and names the instances `inst_name`.
+The instance gets the same type as the model element from the repository but gets in addition the stereotype `<<instance>>`.
+On diagrams that do not show the `instance of` relation to the model element, the name of the instance will be extended by `::<model element name>`.

 ### `AddTaggedValue( tag : string, value : string )`
 Adds a tag/value pair to the tagged value table of the